Best Software

 Self-Service Capability

 Moderate.
 Agiloft can provide self-service portals, but setup is significant.
-The interface is functional, not intuitive -- business users will need training.
-The trade-off: once configured, Agiloft handles virtually any self-service workflow you need.
+Recurring G2 review themes describe the interface as functional rather than intuitive, so business users will need training.
+The trade-off: once configured, Agiloft handles a very wide range of self-service workflows.

 Best For

-Agiloft is right for in-house teams with unique or highly regulated processes: HIPAA workflows, FedRAMP requirements, or multi-layered compliance obligations.
+Agiloft is right for in-house teams with unique or highly regulated processes: HIPAA workflows, government security requirements, or multi-layered compliance obligations.
 It works best with dedicated technical staff to configure and maintain it.
-Companies needing self-hosted CLM for data sovereignty have few options at this level -- Agiloft is one of the strongest.
+Companies needing self-hosted CLM for data sovereignty have few options at this level - Agiloft is one of the strongest.
 If you have outgrown simpler tools but need more flexibility than Ironclad, Agiloft fills that gap.

 Trade-offs

-ContractPodAi, now rebranded as Leah, is an enterprise CLM with the deepest AI investment on this list.
+ContractPodAi, now rebranded as Leah, is an enterprise CLM built around an agentic AI architecture.
 The Leah Agentic OS lets you deploy AI agents across legal, finance, procurement, and HR.
 It goes beyond traditional CLM into full enterprise contract intelligence.

 Key Features for In-House Teams